anukrit01/Machine-Learning-using-Python/README.md

 1. teleCust1000t.csv dataset is for KNN implementation.
 2. drug200.csv dataset is for Decision Tree implementation.
 3. china_gdp.csv dataset is for Non-Linear Regression implementation.
-4. FuelConsumptionCo2.csv dataset is for Simple Linear Regression inmplementtation.
+4. FuelConsumptionCo2.csv dataset is for Simple Linear Regression implementtation.
+5. ChurnData.csv dataset is for Logistic Regression implementation.